pakeke-constructor/umg-mod-monorepo/base/components.md

     onClick = function(ent, x, y) end;
 }

-ent.controller = "player_username" -- whoever is controlling this entity
+ent.controller = "client_id" -- whoever is controlling this entity

 ent.follow = false -- Whether the camera should follow this ent or not.